-If you have any queries about the course fees and structure please contact Peter Ruddell, the Training Director.
+If you have any queries about the programme fees and structure please contact Peter Ruddell, the Training Director.

-SUPERVISION, INSURANCE & PROFESSIONAL BODY MEMBERSHIP: LEARNERS ATTENDING EXTENDED COURSES
+SUPERVISION, INSURANCE & PROFESSIONAL BODY MEMBERSHIP: LEARNERS ATTENDING EXTENDED PROGRAMMES

-Our courses are recognised, accredited and approved by a number of leading professional bodies.
+Our programmes are recognised, accredited and approved by a number of leading professional bodies.
 Please visit our Accreditation page for more details.
-If you are unsure about the difference between a course being accredited, approved or recognised, and a practitioner being accredited please visit our What is Accreditation page for a fuller explanation.
+If you are unsure about the difference between a programme being accredited, approved or recognised, and a practitioner being accredited please visit our What is Accreditation page for a fuller explanation.

-Our courses are at introductory, intermediate and advanced levels.
-Please visit our Course levels page for additional information.
+Our programmes are at introductory, intermediate and advanced levels.
+Please visit our Programme levels page for additional information.

-By attending our ILM Development Programmes, our Learners become eligible to join the Institute of Leadership and Management (TILM) at Associate and Full Member levels.
-Successful completion of the 5-day Coaching Development Programme or the 5-day Psychological Coaching Programme provides eligibility at Associate Membership Level of the Institute of Leadership and Management (subject to completion of the administrative forms).
+By attending our Institute of Leadership (IoL) Development Programmes, our Learners become eligible to join the TILM at Associate and Full Member levels.
+Successful completion of the 5-day Coaching Development Programme or the 5-day Psychological Coaching Programme provides eligibility at Associate Membership Level of the Institute of Leadership (subject to completion of the administrative forms).
 Successful completion of both programmes provides eligibility of the Institute at Full Membership level.

-For further information about taking our Development programmes in order to be eligible to join the Institute of Leadership and Management, please visit our Centre Hub that has been launched to focus on this professional route.
+For further information about taking our Development programmes in order to be eligible to join the Institute of Leadership, please visit our Centre Hub that has been launched to focus on this professional route.